 For all these reasons, your business should think about using an online check request form on your WordPress website.

 Why Use an Online Check Request Form

 If you’re like many businesses, check request forms end up in your accounting department in a lot of ways.
-It’s common for check requests to trickle in one-by-one being submitted in person, through email, or arriving via postal service.
+It’s common for check requests to come in one-by-one being submitted in person, through email, or arriving via snail mail.